ffancheng/git-tutorial/0-installation.md

 Note that you need to replace "Your name" with your own information.
 Please use the same email address you used for your GitHub account.

+The following command also lets you see a rudimentary graphic of your history without needing a GUI git client:

+{% highlight console %}
+$ git config --global alias.lsd "log --graph --decorate --pretty=oneline --abbrev-commit --all"
+{% endhighlight %}

+Then you can get a nice history *within your terminal* by typing:

+{% highlight console %}
+$ git lsd
+{% endhighlight %}

 ## Notes